JanetVictorious/vllm-k8s-deployment/README.md

 make get-deploy
 ```

-Verify also the the pod is ready:
+Verify also that the pod is ready:

 ```bash
 make get-pods